jtromo/qdart/README.md

     ./qdart -[single letter options]

 Options
+        --analyze, -a : runs the `dartanalyzer` over source code.
+        --chromium-checked-mode : launches Chromium in checked mode.
-                --clean, -c Clear out pub dependencies.
-Performs ```rm -rf .pub .packages pubspec.lock && find . -name packages | xargs rm -rf```.
-Attempts to go into folders and clean them in there are any pubspec.yaml files.
+        --clean, -c : clears out pub dependencies.
+Performs `rm -rf .pub .packages pubspec.lock && find . -name packages | xargs rm -rf`.
+Attempts to go into directories with pubspec.yaml files.
-                --clean-hard Performs all the actions of --clean in addition to clearing pub cache with ```rm -rf ~/.pub-cache```
+        --clean-hard: performs all the actions of `--clean` in addition to clearing pub cache with `rm -rf ~/.pub-cache`.
-                --format, -f ```pub run dart_dev format``` of dart code.
+        --copy-license : copies a LICENSE file to all applicable files.
+        --coverage : collects coverage over test suites (unit, integration, and functional) and generates a report.
+Uses the coverage package.
+        --docs, d : runs the tool from the `dartdoc` package to generate docs.
+        --examples, e : uses `pub serve` to serve the project examples.
+        --format, -f : runs the `dartfmt` tool from the `dart_style` package over source code.
+        --generate-test-runner : generates a test runner file that allows for faster test execution.
-                --get, -g Perform a ```pub get``` for pub dependencies.
+        --get, -g : runs `pub get` for pub dependencies.
 Will attempt to go into directories to find pubspec.yaml files.
+        --get-package-solver : gets and identifies pub dependency issues.
+Will attempt to go into directories to find pubspec.yaml files.
-                --help, -h Display this usage text.
+        --help, -h : displays this usage text.
-                --serve, -s Serve dart code using ```pub run dart_dev serve```.
+        --saucelabs : compiles dart unit tests that can be run in the browser and executes them on various platforms using Sauce Labs.
+        --serve, -s : uses `pub serve` to serve the project.
 Attempts to go into an app directory and serve from there if available.
-                --test, -t Test dart code using ```pub run dart_dev test```.
+        --serve-dart2js : serves the project using the `dart2js` compilation option to work on non-Chromium browsers.
+        --task-runner : uses `tast-runner` to perform tasks found on the `config.taskRunnerConfig` --test, -t : runs test suites (unit, integration, and functional) via the `test` package test runner.
-                --upgrade, -u Perform ```pub upgrade``` in directories with a pubspec.yaml.
+        --upgrade, -u : runs `pub upgrade` in directories with a pubspec.yaml.

-Examples
+Example
     ./qdart -gft
     ./qdart --clean --get --serve
     ./qdart -cgs